kavon/kavon.github.com/src/index.md

 ##### Research

-INDENT I am interested in the *expressiveness* and *implementation performance* of concurrent functional programming languages.
+INDENT I am interested in the *expressiveness* and *performance* of concurrent functional programming languages.
 I also like to dabble in topics under the theory of computation.

 ##### Teaching